What type of acne do I have?

 There are 4 common types of acne and varying degrees of severity.
-Finding out which type of acne you have will help you determine treatment.
+Here's how you can help identify the type of acne you may have and determine the best treatment.

 - Comedonal - This type of acne consists of very small tiny bumps that tend to concentrate on your forehead, nose or chin (generally known at the t-zone areas).
 These bumps are commonly referred to as whiteheads and blackheads.
 The scientific term for these spots are comedones, which are hair follicles that have become clogged with sebum and dead skin cells.
 A comedo can be open (blackhead) or closed (whitehead).
 Exfoliation, or turning over the skin more rapidly, helps treat this type of acne.